 Contrary to popular belief, the property does not just pass to the State.
 Nor does it necessarily go to the people the decedent most likely intended to name.

 If there is no valid will, or if a will contest has resulted in the will getting thrown out, the court will look to California's intestate succession laws to determine who the heirs will be and how the property will be distributed among them.

-At The Law Offices of Kai H. Wessels, we have a wealth of knowledge about California's intestacy statutes.
+At The Wessels Law Firm, we have a wealth of knowledge about California's intestacy statutes.
 We help clients understand their rights and guide them through the probate administration process.